BOXLEGENDARY/Dex/README.md

 # ZDex
 * this version has not been optimized
-* im not update ZDex anymore but i still fix some issues or fix some function and optimized something
 ## IN-DEV ( version 10 )
 * Script
 ```lua